litesaml/docs/docs/intro.md

 title: Hello
 ---

-The core library LightSaml was designed for developers who want to deal with [SAML 2.0](http://saml.xml.org/saml-specifications) protocol in [PHP](https://php.net/) application.
+The core library Light Saml was designed for developers who want to deal with [SAML 2.0](http://saml.xml.org/saml-specifications) protocol in [PHP](https://php.net/) application.

 # Installation